 Masks, beads, and revelers — Mardi Gras is a wild time!
 For most people, carnival season is the best time of year to visit New Orleans.
-If you want to experience this annual tradition, you need a plan for navigating the parades and parties.
+If you want to experience this annual NOLA tradition, you’ll need to navigate all the parades and parties.
 Below, we’ve broken down the key elements to consider when planning your ideal Mardi Gras getaway.

-As a New Orleans trip planner, make sure your plan includes major details like when you’re traveling and where you’re staying while in town.
-It should also detail which parades you want to see, the attractions you want to visit and where you’re going to eat during your trip.
+No matter when you plan to visit, make sure your itinerary includes details like how long you plan on traveling and where you’ll be staying.
+It should also have which parades you want to see, the attractions you want to visit, and where you’re going to eat during your trip.
 You’ll also want to make other considerations like what to do in case of an emergency.
 Let’s dive into the details of your Mardi Gras plan.

 As soon as you know what you want to do in New Orleans, put everything on a map.
-This lets you see how close everything is to where you’re staying, so you can plan your time accordingly.
-Try to organize your day so you can walk from site to site or take a bicycle, as parking is a challenge and public transportation can be spotty while the parades bisect the city.
+This lets you see how close everything is to where you’re staying so you can plan your time accordingly.
+Try organizing your day so you can walk from site to site or take a bicycle, as parking is a challenge and public transportation can be spotty while the parades bisect the city.
 It’s also a good idea to look into scooter rentals.
 Scooters are a great way to move around quickly without worrying about parking.
 Just collapse your scooter and bring it with you wherever you go.
 You might also want to consider a segway tour to do more sightseeing than you could on foot.

 When to Go

 Mardi Gras is an annual festival that starts on the 12th day after Christmas and lasts until the beginning of Lent on Ash Wednesday.
-What most people associate with Mardi Gras is Fat Tuesday, the final day of celebration in the Carnival season.
+What most people associate with Mardi Gras is Fat Tuesday, the final day of celebrations.
 If you want to avoid the biggest crowds, plan your trip a week or two before Fat Tuesday, when the revelry starts and the crowds are still small.
 Also take into consideration that two of the biggest parades, Bacchus and Endymion, take to the streets the weekend before Fat Tuesday.

 Where to Stay

 When deciding where to stay during Mardi Gras, the city has plenty of options.
 If you want to be in the middle of the action, the French Quarter and Central Business District are among the most popular places to visit in New Orleans.
 However, that doesn’t mean you have to stay there.
-The biggest parades move through the Uptown and Mid-City parts of the area before heading into the French Quarter.
-To celebrate Mardi Gras like the locals, look for a vacation rental in a residential neighborhood near the parade routes.
+The biggest parades move through the Uptown and Mid-City neighborhoods before heading into the French Quarter.
+To celebrate Mardi Gras like a local, look for a vacation rental in a residential neighborhood near the parade routes.
 We’d suggest looking in the Garden District, Bywater District, or Warehouse District for some great options.
 For more information on where to stay, take a look at our complete guide.

 Who to Bring

-Many people are surprised to learn Mardi Gras is a family event with close ties to religion.
+Some people might be surprised to learn Mardi Gras is a family event with close ties to Christianity.
 You’ll see plenty of children along the parade routes, so bring the entire family with you.
 Choosing your parade spot becomes even more important when traveling with little ones.
 Be sure to pick a spot that allows them to see all the action.
 Take a look at these tips for some more ideas on how to select the perfect place to watch the parade.
-Of course, you can also travel with a group of close friends or plan a mini couples retreat.
-No matter who goes with you, you’ll find something to do during Carnival.
+Of course, you can also travel with a group of close friends or plan a couple’s retreat.
+Mardi Gras is meant to be enjoyed by everyone!

 What to Do